rollbar/rollbar-android/README.md

       -F version=10 \
       -F mapping=@path/to/mapping.txt

-Where `version` matches the `android:versionCode` in your app's `AndroidManifest.xml`, corresponding to the version the `mapping.txt` was built for.
+Where `version` matches the `android:versionCode` in your app's `AndroidManifest.xml`, corresponding to the version the `mapping.txt` was generated for.

 After uploading, any future reported exceptions for the specified version will automatically be deobfuscated using the mapping file.